-It is recommended to keep the container use case in mind when choosing a pool.
+We recommend users keep the container use case in mind when choosing a pool.
 Select a pool that has enough space for all the application containers you intend to use.
-This creates an ix-applications dataset on the chosen pool and use this location to store all container-related data.
+TrueNAS creates an ix-applications dataset on the chosen pool and uses it to store all container-related data.

-Additional options for configuring general network interfaces and IP addresses for application containers are in Apps > Settings > Advanced Settings.
+You can find additional options for configuring general network interfaces and IP addresses for application containers in Apps > Settings > Advanced Settings.

 Official containers are pre-configured to only require a name during deployment.

-Editing a deployed official container allows adjusting the container settings.
+Users can adjust the container settings by editing a deployed official container.
 Saving any changes redeploys the container.

 To deploy a custom application container in the Scale web interface, go to Apps and click Launch Docker Image.